marijnh/Eloquent-JavaScript/14_dom.md

 {{index "smooth animation"}}

 The ((animation)) function is passed the current ((time)) as an argument.
-To to ensure the motion of the cat per millisecond is stable, it bases the speed at which the angle changes on the difference between the current time and the last time the function ran.
+To ensure the motion of the cat per millisecond is stable, it bases the speed at which the angle changes on the difference between the current time and the last time the function ran.
 If it just moved the angle by a fixed amount per step, the motion